ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 .. note::

    There may be more than one binary download option which might cause the file name to differ.

 .. note::

    To install debug libraries for ROS 2, see `Extra Stuff for Debug`_.
    Then continue on with downloading ``ros2-package-windows-debug-AMD64.zip``.

 * Unpack the zip file somewhere (we'll assume ``C:\dev\ros2_{DISTRO}``\ ).

-Environment setup
+Setup environment
 -----------------

 Start a command shell and source the ROS 2 setup file to set up the workspace: